-That said, the rest of this post is a tutorial on how I setup a local development environment (on a Mac) with Docker for developing a WordPress theme.
-I’ll walk through how to install WordPress (including a MySQL database, all via Docker), and setup your “wp-content” folder so you can work with the actual theme files.
+For that reason I put together this tutorial on how I setup a local development environment (on a Mac) with Docker for building a WordPress theme.
+I’ll walk you through how to install WordPress (including a MySQL database, all via Docker) and setup your “wp-content” folder so you can work with actual theme files and plugins.

 1 Install Docker